-The Maltese is a light dog, weighing about 4 lbs. to 7 lbs.
+The Maltese are a light dog, weighing about 4 lbs. to 7 lbs.

-As one of the shortest dog breeds, the Maltese stands only between 8 to 10 inches tall, which comes down to a height of even shorter than one foot.
+As one of the shortest dog breeds, the Maltese stand only between 8 to 10 inches tall, which comes down to a height of even shorter than one foot.

 What is the life expectancy of the Maltese?